-Co-op Atlantic offers three bursaries of \$200 each to students entering the Technician course.
-Selection is based on the recommendation of a local co-operative or district Federation of Agriculture, on need, and on potential for community leadership and/or co-operative endeavour.
-Applications should be sent to the Corporate Secretary, Co-op Atlantic, Box 750, Moncton, N.B.
-E1C 8N5, no later than August 15.
+Co-op Atlantic offers three bursaries of \$300 each to students entering the technician course.
+Selection is based on the recommendation of a local cooperative or district Federation of Agriculture, on need, and on potential for community leadership and/or co-operative endeavor.
+Applications should be sint to the Corporate Secretary, Co-op Atlantic, Box 750, Moncton, N.B.
+E1C 8N5 no later than August 15.
+Recipients of these bursaries are eligible for the same bursaries in their second year provided they forward their first year marks and confirm their enrolment.